Symptom

 The treatment strategies seen above can help you address peroneal tendon pain when this is caused by an acute injury, such as a direct blow to the ankle.
 However, this form of pain can also become chronic if not treated adequately or if you are prone to recurrent ankle sprains.
 Taking medications daily for chronic pain won’t slow the progression of pain, and it can expose you to severe side effects, eventually leaving surgery as the only remaining prospect.

 Fortunately, you don’t need to endure the effects of medications or live in fear of invasive interventions.
-Neuragenex Neurofunctional Pain Management can help tackle the systemic inflammation at the root of chronic pain without drugs or surgery.
+RELATYV Mobile Pain Management can help tackle the systemic inflammation at the root of chronic pain without drugs or surgery.
 The innovative, whole-person approach uses electroanalgesia, IV therapy, and lifestyle counseling to help you regain your musculoskeletal health and magnify your quality of life.
 Here’s how it works:

 Electroanalgesia